-Table 2 can further be presented in 5.
+Table 2 can further be presented in Figure 5.

 Figure 5.
 Percentage of validation result from learning model expert

 It can be understood that from table 2 and figure 8 above, the learning model expert assessed the blended learning model as very feasible from the aspect of component of learning equipment, with the percentage of 95.9%, and very feasible from the key aspect of blended learning model, with the percentage of 97.5%.
 Average validation of model expert was categorized as very feasible, with the percentage of 97.6%.